Fairhill median real estate price is $178,916, which is less expensive than 75.3% of Pennsylvania neighborhoods and 82.0% of all U.S. neighborhoods.

 One of the unique characteristics of the Fairhill neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.8% of the neighborhoods in America.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Fairhill neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Fairhill neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 12.5% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 97.5% of all neighborhoods in America.

 Did you know that the Fairhill neighborhood has more Puerto Rican and Dominican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 68.4% of this neighborhood's residents have Puerto Rican ancestry and 5.7% have Dominican ancestry.